Websoft9/docker-library/README.md

 ### Environments

-All environments is in the `.env` file, you should read [Env Guide](https://github.com/Websoft9/docker-library/blob/main/docs/develop.md#environment-variables) when you run a app by docker compose.
+All environments is in the `.env` file, you should read [Env Guide](https://github.com/Websoft9/docker-library/blob/main/docs/code_owner.md#environment-variables) when you run a app by docker compose.

 ## How to contribute it?

 We greatly welcome community contributions to provide suggestions and improvements to our project:

-1. Reporting bugs
-   If you find a bug, please tell us so we can triage it.
-All bugs are managed in this [GitHub repo](https://github.com/Websoft9/docker-library/issues/new/choose).

-2. Feature requests
-   You can request new features in this [GitHub repo](https://github.com/Websoft9/docker-library/issues/new?assignees=&labels=enhancement&projects=&template=feature_request.md&title=enhancement+title+for+%5Bappname%5D).

-3. Discussions and provide suggestions
+1. Participate this repository through [issue](https://github.com/Websoft9/docker-library/issues)

-   In the [opened issues](https://github.com/Websoft9/docker-library/issues), you can give comments, provide better methods to solve the problem.
+   If you find a bug, request new features or provide better methods to solve the problem, you can promote your ideas through issues.

-4. Contributing to the docker-library repository Please follow our [contribution guidelines](CONTRIBUTING.md) when making a contribution.
+2. Contributing to the docker-library repository, some times will have [reward]() for it.
+   Please follow our [contribution guidelines](CONTRIBUTING.md) when making a contribution.

-> We will certainly encounter difficult problems in our work, but it may be very simple for you.
-Websoft9 submit some issue with "¥50 - ¥500", hope you can close it and obtain the reward.

 ## Documentation